farid-hashimzada/holbertonschool-binary_trees/README.md

 * What is a complete, a full, a perfect, a balanced binary tree

 ## Development environment 🛠️
-This project has been tested on Ubuntu 14.06.6 LTS
+This project has been tested on Ubuntu 20.04

 * The tests are carried out in [virtualBox](https://www.virtualbox.com)
 * Development environment manager [vagrant](https://www.vagrantup.com)